Israel pounds Gaza, evacuates town near Lebanon ahead of expected ground offensive against Hamas

 The Israeli military has relentlessly attacked Gaza in retaliation for the devastating Oct.
 7 Hamas attack.
 Even after Israel ordered a mass evacuation to the south, strikes extended across the territory, heightening fears among the territory’s 2.3 million people that nowhere was safe.

-Palestinian militants have meanwhile fired daily rocket barrages into Israel from Gaza, and tensions have flared in the Israeli-occupied West Bank, where 13 Palestinians, including five minors, were killed Thursday during a battle with Israeli troops in which Israel called in an airstrike, according to the Palestinian Health Ministry.
+Palestinian militants have meanwhile fired daily rocket barrages into Israel from Gaza, and tensions have flared in the Israeli-occupied West Bank.
+Thirteen Palestinians, including five minors, were killed Thursday during a battle with Israeli troops in which Israel called in an airstrike, according to the Palestinian Health Ministry.

 The Gaza Health Ministry said 3,785 people have been killed in Gaza since the war began, the majority women, children and older adults.
 Nearly 12,500 were injured, and another 1,300 people were believed buried under rubble, authorities said.